OliviaTabares/STAT545-hw-Rodriguez-Arelis-Alexi/hw03/hw3_dplyr_ggplot2.md

 Oceania has 2 countries in the dataset, and its `gdpPercap` gap is narrow over the years even though it gets wider at the end of the series.
 This suggests that inequality between these two countries is not that serious.
 However, when it comes to the Americas and Europe, inequality gets larger over time which is concerning.
 In terms of Africa, we can see that the gap is not large but the figures for the maximum are pretty small when compared to other continents.

 When it comes to the maximum `gdpPercap`, the upward trend in the Americas, Europe and Oceania follows a logical pattern over time.
-However, why does Asian present such abnormal behaviour?
+However, why does Asia present such abnormal behaviour?
 Is it a certain country responsible of this situation?
 Our subset `task_1_table` doesn't contain the country with the maximum `gdpPercap`.
 Hence, we can get it by creating the following subset from `gapminder`:

 ``` r
 task_1_table_Asia <- filter(gapminder, continent == "Asia") %>%